History of the English monarchy: Richard II

-In 1386, Pole requested additional funds to defend England against a potential French invasion, but under the leadership of Richard's uncle Thomas of Woodstock, the Wonderful Parliament refused to act until Pole was removed as chancellor.
+In 1386, Pole requested additional funds to defend England against a potential French invasion, but under the leadership of Richard's uncle Thomas of Woodstock, Duke of Gloucester, the Wonderful Parliament refused to act until Pole was removed as chancellor.
 Richard refused at first but gave in after being threatened with deposition.
 A council was set up to audit royal finances and exercise royal authority.
 At 19 years old, the King was once again reduced to a figurehead.
 Defiant, Richard left London for a "gyration" (tour) of the country to gather an army.

-Richard returned to London in November 1387 and was approached by three nobles: his uncle Thomas, duke of Gloucester; Richard Fitzalan, earl of Arundel; and Thomas Beauchamp, earl of Warwick.
+Richard returned to London in November 1387 and was approached by three nobles: his uncle Thomas; Richard Fitzalan, earl of Arundel; and Thomas Beauchamp, earl of Warwick.
 These Lords Appellant (as they became known) appealed (or indicted) Pole, de Vere, and other close associates of the King with treason.
 The Lords Appellant defeated Richard's army at the Battle of Radcot Bridge, and the King had no choice but to submit to their wishes.
 At the Merciless Parliament of 1388, Richard's favourites were convicted of treason.

 The Wilton Diptych, c.
 1395, was painted for Richard II and illustrates his high view of kingship.
 The king is shown kneeling before Madonna and Child to receive St. George's Cross.
 Standing behind the king are John the Baptist and two royal saints of England Edward the Confessor and Edmund the Martyr.

 After the royal favourites had been removed, the Lords Appellant were content.
 In 1389, Richard resumed royal authority and reconciled with John of Gaunt, who used his influence on Richard's behalf.
 For a time, Richard ruled well.
 The King led a successful expedition to Ireland in 1394 and negotiated a 28-year truce with France in 1396.

 In July 1397, Richard was finally ready to move against his enemies.
 The three Lords Appellant were arrested.
 When Parliament met at Westminster, the presence of 300 of Richard's Cheshire archers made it clear that no dissent would be tolerated.
 Chancellor Edmund Stafford, bishop of Exeter, preached the opening sermon on Ezekiel 37:22, "There shall be one king over them all".
 The Lords Appellant were then tried and found guilty of treason.